Last Updated on November 18, 2020

 - America’s first state-supported symphony, the North Carolina Symphony, officially started in 1932 and continues on through today.

 - In 1942, construction began on Fontana Dam in Graham and Swain counties and completed in 1944.
 It is the tallest dam in the Eastern US, at 480 feet.
 The project submerged towns and led to the abandonement of others.
 You can hike to a few of them by starting at the Road to Nowhere outside Bryson City.

-Post-WWII North Carolina
+Post-WWII Facts About North Carolina

 - The amazing North Carolina Museum of Art, which established its collection in 1947.
 It’s the first state art museum.